Haris Alexiou

-Haris Alexiou (Χάρις Αλεξίου, /el/; born 27 December 1950 in Thebes, Greece as Hariklia Roupaka, Χαρίκλεια Ρουπάκα, /el/) is a Greek singer whose career has spanned over 5 decades.
+Haris Alexiou (Χάρις Αλεξίου, /el/; born 27 December 1950) is a Greek singer whose career has spanned over 5 decades.
 She is one of the most popular singers in Greece.
 She has worked with important Greek songwriters and composers, has performed at top musical theatres all over the world, and has received several awards.
 She has recorded over thirty albums and has been featured on albums of other musicians.
 On 14th March 2010, Alpha TV ranked Alexiou as the first top-certified female artist in Greece in the phonographic era (since 1960).
 She is the highest selling Greek female artist and third overall, behind George Dalaras and Yiannis Parios.
-Eight of her personal albums released between 1977 and 2003 have totaled 1.5 million sales, the only Greek female artist to do so.
+Eight of her personal albums released between 1977 and 2003 have totaled 11 million sales, the only Greek female artist to do so.

 She also has an audience in Turkey and her various songs were sung in Turkish especially "Ola Se Thimizoun" (Everything reminds me of you) as "Olmasa Mektubun" (Without your letter) by Yeni Türkü, Erol Evgin, Müslüm Gürses, Sevda Karababa and Pilli Bebek; Teli Teli Teli as "Telli Telli" (Demoiselle, demoiselle), Pes Mou Pos Ginetai (Tell me, how is it possible?) as "Maskeli Balo" (Masquerade) by Yeni Türkü, Athena and Ata Demirer; Mia Pista Apo Fosforo (A floor of phosphorus) as "Her şeyi yak" by (Burn everything) Sezen Aksu and Duman and as "Nefes Almak İstiyorum" (I want to breathe) by Yonca Evcimik; Krata Gia To Telos (Keep it to the end) as "Sebahat Abla" (Elder sister Sebahat) by Müslüm Gürses; Fevgo (I'm leaving") as "Durma Yağmur" (Rain don't stop) by Gripin.

 She has lived in Athens since 1958, when she and her family moved there from Thebes.
 Her grandmother's family migrated to Thebes in 1924 from Smyrna.
 Her name was given to a street in Gaziemir, in İzmir province, Turkey.

 Biography

 Alexiou has stated that she is of Arvanite origin on her father's side and of Anatolian Greek origin on her mother's side.
 Haris Alexiou appeared in the Greek music scene in the early 1970s.
-Her charismatic voice, combined with a unique way of performing and a strong stage presence, very soon led her to the top.
-She has worked with the most important Greek songwriters, has performed at the greatest musical theatres on all five continents and has received several important awards.
+Her charismatic voice, combined with a unique way of performing and a strong stage presence, very soon led her success.
+She has worked with many Greek songwriters, has performed at the musical theaters on all five continents, and has received awards.

-She has recorded over thirty albums, has participated in albums of other artists, either renowned or young and promising, being always open to new ways in music.
+She has recorded over thirty albums and has collaborated with a range of other artists.